ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

             The VIRTEL version number
         xxx-SYMBOL
             The value of the system symbol xxx (only if SYSPLUS=YES is specified in the VIRTCT).
-Example: SYSNAME-SYMBOL item
+Example: SYSNAME-SYMBOL

+**NUMBER-OF Item list**
-        When class is NUMBER-OF, the following VIRTEL numeric data items may be specified:
+        The following VIRTEL numeric data items may be specified:
             SCREEN-COLUMNS
                 The width of the current host 3270 screen SCREEN-LINES
-                The depth of the current host 3270 screen item
+                The depth of the current host 3270 screen

+**USER-SECURITY-PROFILE Item list**
-        When class is USER-SECURITY-PROFILE, the following RACF field names may be specified:
+    The following RACF field names may be specified:
             USERID
                 The signed-on user id
             GROUP